 About Taiko Chandler

-Taiko Chandler is an artist who lives and works in Denver, Colorado.
+Taiko Chandler lives and works in Denver, CO.
 She was born and raised in Nagano, Japan and was originally trained as a nurse.
-After taking a printmaking workshop at the Art Students League of Denver in 2011, she was drawn to art as a way to express herself without the constraints of culture and language.
-Today, Taiko works primarily in printmaking and, more recently, site-specific installations.
-She sees art as a way to convey her inner vision and emotions.
-Her work reflects the everyday experiences that result from having lived in vastly different cultures.
+After taking a printmaking workshop at the Art Students League of Denver in 2011, she found herself in art.
+Today, Chandler works primarily in printmaking and, more recently, site-specific installation art.

-Taiko’s work has been exhibited in Colorado and many other states, as well as at numerous print fairs throughout the U.S. Her work is in private and public collections in both the U.S. and Japan, including the Cleveland Clinic Art Program, the University of Colorado Business School, and the Denver Art Museum (Education Collection).
+Chandler’s work has been exhibited in Colorado, and many other states, as well as numerous print fairs throughout the U.S. Her work is in private and public collections in the U.S. and Japan, including the Cleveland Clinic Art Program, the University of Colorado Business School, and the Denver Art Museum (Education Collection).

 About Yasmeen Siddiqui